-When prompted, select to use an existing Google Analytics account or to create a new account.
+Either select an existing Google Analytics account or to create a new account.

-If you choose to create a new account, select your Analytics reporting location, then accept the data sharing settings and Google Analytics terms for your project.
+If you create a new account, select your Analytics reporting location, then accept the data sharing settings and Google Analytics terms for your project.

-Click Create project (or Add Firebase, if you're using an existing GCP project).
+Click Create project (or Add Firebase, if you're using an existing Google Cloud project).